Why is this question important?

 To evaluate the diagnostic accuracy of thoracic imaging (computed tomography (CT), X‐ray and ultrasound) in people with suspected COVID‐19.

-We included studies of all designs that recruited participants of any age group suspected to have COVID-19, and which reported estimates of test accuracy, or provided data from which estimates could be computed.
-When studies used a variety of reference standards, we retained the classification of participants as COVID-19 positive or negative as used in the study.
+We included studies of all designs, except for case-control, that recruited participants of any age group suspected to have COVID‐19 and that reported estimates of test accuracy or provided data from which we could compute estimates.

-We screened studies, extracted data, and assessed the risk of bias and applicability concerns using the QUADAS‐2 domain-list independently, in duplicate.
-We categorised included studies into three groups based on classification of index test results: studies that reported specific criteria for index test positivity (group 1); studies that did not report specific criteria, but had the test reader(s) explicitly classify the imaging test result as either COVID-19 positive or negative (group 2); and studies that reported an overview of index test findings, without explicitly classifying the imaging test as either COVID-19 positive or negative (group 3).
-We presented the results of estimated sensitivity and specificity using paired forest plots, and summarised in tables.
+The review authors independently and in duplicate screened articles, extracted data and assessed risk of bias and applicability concerns using the QUADAS‐2 domain‐list.
+We presented the results of estimated sensitivity and specificity using paired forest plots, and we summarised pooled estimates in tables.
 We used a bivariate meta‐analysis model where appropriate.
-We presented uncertainty of the accuracy estimates using 95% confidence intervals (CIs).
+We presented the uncertainty of accuracy estimates using 95% confidence intervals (CIs).